eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-20_big-news-pumpkin-has-updated-his-votes.md

 - - -

-This page is synchronized from the post: [Big news! @pumpkin has updated his votes!](https://steemit.com/@justyy/big-news-pumpkin-has-updated-his-votes)
+This page is synchronized from the post: ['Big news! @pumpkin has updated his votes!'](https://steemit.com/@justyy/big-news-pumpkin-has-updated-his-votes)